Guide to the Religions in Fiji© FijiPocketGuide.com

 • Sai Baba

-Around 7.5% of the population belong to other denominations not stated here.
+Around 7.5% of the population belongs to other denominations not stated here.

 Muslim Denominations Represented in Fiji